openrails/openrails/Source/Documentation/Manual/physics.rst

 if AIFireOn, AIFireReset are triggered or if boiler pressure or BoilerHeat drops too low.

+Once AIFireOn or AIFireOff have been used, the safety valves work normally as for manual firing.

 AIFireReset - (``<Ctrl+Alt+H>``) - turns off both of the above functions when desired.

-If theses controls are not used, then the AI fireman operates in the same fashion as previously.
+If these controls are not used, then the AI fireman operates in the same fashion as previously.

 Steam Boiler Heat Radiation Loss